Harris-TurtleLover/diffeqNeuralNet/README.md

 It is the magnitude of the difference between the actual theta minus the predicted theta all squared.
 As this loss function approaches zero the nural network becomes more accurate.

 ### Resonance
-In interesting situation of this system is if the pivot point is occilating at a frequency equal to that of the pendulum the occilator will continously add energy to the pendulum causing it to go higher and higher until the frequency of the pendulum deviates from the small angle approximation of frequency (sqrt(g/L)).
+An interesting aspect of this system is if the pivot point is occilating at a frequency equal to that of the pendulum the occilator will continously add energy to the pendulum causing it to go higher and higher until the frequency of the pendulum deviates from the small angle approximation of frequency (sqrt(g/L)).

 <a href="https://i.imgur.com/V7oLyv3.gif"><img src="https://i.imgur.com/V7oLyv3.gif" title="Resonance"/></a>